apache/trafficserver/doc/admin-guide/plugins/ssl_session_reuse.en.rst

 for this plugin to build.
 It can be installed in the standard system location or the install location can be specified by the --with-hiredis argument to configure.

-As part of the expermental plugs, the --enable-experimental-plugins option must also be given to configure to build this plugin.
+As part of the experimental plugs, the --enable-experimental-plugins option must also be given to configure to build this plugin.

 Deploying